Elastic Resin: A Resilient, Soft, and Flexible 3D Printing Material

 Design Guidelines for Elastic Resin

 We’ve worked to develop and test a material that will print to the high quality standard you’ve come to expect from Formlabs materials.
-However, 3D printing soft materials in general requires denser support structures and attention to specific design guidelines before you print.
+However, 3D printing flexible and soft materials in general requires denser support structures and attention to specific design guidelines before you print.

 As 3D printers and their subsystems evolve, so does access to new materials.
 With the launch of Elastic Resin, we’re excited to continue evolving our library of Engineering Resins and open up new possibilities in product design, healthcare, and beyond.
 Order our soft 3D printing material now or request a free sample part to see the quality firsthand.